Client

 GTK+ widget

-spice-gtk is a GTK+2 and GTK+3 SPICE widget.
-It features glib-based objects for SPICE protocol parsing and a gtk widget for embedding the SPICE display into other applications such as virt-manager.
-Python bindings are available too.
+spice-gtk is a GTK+3 SPICE widget.
+It features glib-based objects for SPICE protocol parsing and a gtk widget for embedding the SPICE display into other applications such as virt-manager or Boxes.
+Python and Vala bindings are available too.

 Guest